-11. Business hours and 24/7 contacts can be provided within the template.
+10. Contact details will include both telephone numbers and email addresses of senior and working level contacts.
 Countries can provide either or both, depending on capabilities as well as availability of staff.
 Senior officials can provide direct telephone numbers or provide the number of an aide or assistant.
+Entries will indicate whether contacts are available 24/7 or within business hours and languages spoken.
 Alternate contacts can be provided for outside of business hours if applicable.
+Technical points of contact may provide additional contact information for exchanging information.